ianare/exif-py/README.rst

 Available as open source under the terms of the **BSD-3-Clause license**.

-See LICENSE.txt file for details.
+See the LICENSE file for details.